robertraaijmakers/com.trashchecker/README.md

 There is one card that you can place in the "then" column.
 The card let's you check if trash type X is collected << today, tomorrow, day after tomorrow >>.

 ## Supported Speech (currently broken due to upgrade to SDK v2)
-Please upvote this issue https://github.com/athombv/homey/issues/1779, or provide some information on an app that has upgraded to SDK v2 and uses speech.
+Please upvote [this issue](https://github.com/athombv/homey/issues/1779), or provide some information on an app that has upgraded to SDK v2 and uses speech.

 You can ask Homey four type of questions regarding your waste collection:
 - When is the green container collected?